 Often if looking for kitchen remodeling ideas, you will soon come across kitchen flooring ideas.
-If you’re going all in on new cabinets and new countertop, consider updating your flooring for kitchen at the same time.
+If you’re going all in on new cabinets and a new countertop, consider updating your flooring for the kitchen at the same time.
 It can bring the space together and instantly makes a room look more modern and fresh.
 Kitchen floors come in a variety of materials, and we’re here to break it down for you.

 It may not be your sexiest option, but sheet vinyl is a good floor material for people who want something cheap and easy to maintain.
 It can be tough to maintain, but the initial investment is comparably low.
 You get what you pay for!

 Porcelain floors will last the longest in your kitchen.
-However, if you’re disaster prone, beware: things that fall on porcelain floors don’t often stay in one piece.
-This is your most low maintenance option.
+However, if you’re disaster-prone, beware: things that fall on porcelain floors don’t often stay in one piece.
+This is your most low-maintenance option.

 Hardwood kitchen floors are very in style at the moment, especially if you want to add a natural feel to your kitchen.
 They’re often easy to clean and easy on the legs if you’re going to be standing and cooking for long periods of time.

 Our favorite kitchen floor idea?
 Black and white tile.
 Classic but unique.

 Trying to be eco-friendly?
 Experts suggest going with bamboo.
 Make sure you’re sourcing from a reputable brand with the longest warranty possible because bamboo can dent easily.